Avvyxx/cse15l-lab-reports/lab-report-3.md

 # Part 2: Researching `grep` command-line options

-Its important to note that the examples I provide correspond to the following file structure:
+It is important to note that the examples I provide correspond to the following file structure:
 ```
 docsearch/
   |- [files...]